Enhancing Your Search Engine Results Page AKA SERP

 1 – Generate Results (SERP) Pages Quickly

 Make sure your SERP is generated quickly so it doesn’t hurt your SEO.
 Users aren’t likely to wait long for the SERP to be generated.
-TIP: Consider using AJAX to increase the speed of your search engine.
+TIP: Consider using AJAX to increase the speed of your eCommerce site engine search.

 2 – Show a Breadcrumb Trail